Notifications

 Latest updates

-Periodic updates will be made over the winter months following the collection of snowpack data, which will resume early in 2025.
+Updates will be made following the collection of snowpack data, which will resume early in 2025, or if there are significant changes to drought stage levels.
 The sections below include links to resources that are updated more frequently.

 Provincial overview